BIT-Studio-4/GTS/README.md

 5. Enjoy our game and please leave feedback through the [Feedback](#feedback) section below
 <br/><br/>

+# Feedback
+One of the most important parts of developing a game is getting feedback from exterior sources. <br/>
+If you have played our game and want to let us know how it went, please fill in this `[form](link to google form)`
+<br/><br/>

 # Download Whole Project
 **Only do this if you want to look at all scripts and assets used to make the game**
 1. Clone down this repo with git